The Great British Bake Off series 8: The Big Festive Bake Off

-The bakers were required to make 6 snowy bombe Alaska tarts in the signature challenge.
-The technical challenge was set by Paul, where the bakers were tasked to make a pistachio Kransekake Christmas tree consisting of twelve layers of concentric rings, topped with a star.
-For the final showstopper challenge, the bakers were required to make a magical ice cake with elaborate sugar work that create a scene of winter wonderland.
+The bakers were required to make 6 snowy Bombe Alaska tarts in the signature challenge in 2 hours and 15 minutes.
+The technical challenge was set by Paul, where the bakers were tasked to make a pistachio Kransekake Christmas tree consisting of twelve layers of concentric rings, topped with a star, in 2 hours and 15 minutes.
+For the final showstopper challenge, the bakers were required to make a magical ice cake with elaborate sugar work that create a scene of winter wonderland in 4 hours.